 During August through November, we may not accept new voting members due to electoral workload.
 Otherwise, orientations will be scheduled as needed.

-Voting Members who do not actively participate in the organization for 12 months will have their voting privileges suspended and their status consider “inactive” until they resume active participation.
+Voting Members who do not actively participate in the organization for 12 months will have their voting privileges suspended and their status considered “inactive” until they resume active participation.
 The steering committee will review the membership list for inactive members prior to the Annual Meeting and at other times of their choosing.

 A voting member must be notified in writing of their inactive status at least 10 days prior to a vote of members, and given an opportunity to appeal the status change by providing an account of their recent work with the organization to the Membership Coordinator.
 The Steering Committee will review all appeals and provide a decision in writing to the member in question.